Migraine and Dizziness

 How I cope with chronic dizziness: Karen’s Story

 Read how Karen learned to accept her diagnosis of Ménière’s disease as well as migraine with vertigo and do her best to follow the four P's – stay positive, be proactive, remain patient, and keep things in perspective – to live a much happier and more satisfying life.

 Most of the titles listed are available for loan through public libraries.
 If your local library does not own a copy, ask for it to be sent from another library through interlibrary loan.

 A professor at the Johns Hopkins School of Medicine writes this clear, insightful guide, filled with useful tips for migraine sufferers.
 While the subtitle suggests that this book focuses only on headaches, the principles discussed apply to the diagnosis and treatment of migraine disorders in general, including vestibular migraines.

 A comprehensive, easy-to-read overview of current scientific knowledge and available treatment options written by a Montreal neurologist specializing in headache medicine.
 Dr. Leroux explains what can predispose a person to migraines, what can trigger them, their phases and recommended lines of treatment.

 Sexton, B. When migraines make you dizzy.
 (2017).
-Summary of presentation to BC Balance and Dizziness
+Summary of presentation to Balance & Dizziness Canada